 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-As a matter of fact, one of the main predictors of success on the Project is the high level of companies they secured.
-Hudson Yards was able to attract a wide variety of different industries.
-From finance, tech, media, and legal, all vanguards of their industries who were open to making those long-term bets.
+One of the main predictors of success on the Project is the high level of companies they secured.
+Therefore, Hudson Yards in New York was able to attract a wide variety of different industries.
+From finance, tech, media, and legal, all vanguards of their industries were open to making those long-term bets.
 The Boston Consulting Group (BCG), Coach, L’Oréal, SAP, and VaynerMedia.
 What do all these companies have in common?
 Their leadership thinks long-term.

-According to a piece published yesterday by the New York Times, “A weak luxury market may be making some developers nervous.
-But the developers of 35 Hudson Yards, a 72-story condo-hotel-office hybrid where sales of 143 luxury apartments will start in mid-March, are confidently predicting a quick one-year sellout.”
+According to a piece published by the New York Times, “A weak luxury market may be making some developers nervous.
+But the developers of 35 Hudson Yards, a 72-story condo-hotel-office hybrid where sales of 143 luxury apartments will start mid-March, are confidently predicting a quick one-year sellout.”

-Units at 35 Hudson Yards, anticipates $1.53 billion in sales.
-In fact, it starts at $5 million for a two bedrooms, two and a half baths, and 1,492 square feet, according to plans.
+Units at 35 Hudson Yards in NYC anticipate $1.53 billion in sales.
+According to plans, it starts at $5 million for two bedrooms, two and a half baths, and 1,492 square feet.
 The average apartment will cost $11 million, or $4,100 per square foot.

 Meanwhile, citywide, new condos are averaging $3,100 a square foot.
 To say they are hopeful is an understatement.
 Like the High Line effect on West Chelsea, Hudson Yards should increase prices in the vicinity blocks/neighborhood.